SciML/Catalyst.jl/docs/src/catalyst_applications/ode_simulation_performance.md

 Since these methods do not depend on a Jacobian, certain Jacobian options (such as [computing it symbolically](@ref ode_simulation_performance_symbolic_jacobian)) are irrelevant to them.

 ### [Designating preconditioners for Jacobian-free linear solvers](@ref ode_simulation_performance_preconditioners)
 When an implicit method solves a linear equation through an iterative method, the rate of convergence depends on the numerical properties of the matrix defining the linear system.
 To speed up convergence, a [*preconditioner*](https://en.wikipedia.org/wiki/Preconditioner) can be applied to both sides of the linear equation, attempting to create an equation that converges faster.
+Preconditioners are only actually relevant when using matrix-free Krylov methods.

 In practice, preconditioners are implemented as functions with a specific set of arguments.
 How to implement these is non-trivial, and we recommend reading OrdinaryDiffEq's documentation pages [here](https://docs.sciml.ai/DiffEqDocs/stable/features/linear_nonlinear/#Preconditioners:-precs-Specification) and [here](https://docs.sciml.ai/DiffEqDocs/stable/tutorials/advanced_ode_example/#Adding-a-Preconditioner).
 In this example, we will define an [Incomplete LU](https://en.wikipedia.org/wiki/Incomplete_LU_factorization) preconditioner (which requires the [IncompleteLU.jl](https://github.com/haampie/IncompleteLU.jl) package):
 ```@example ode_simulation_performance_3
 using IncompleteLU
 function incompletelu(W, du, u, p, t, newW, Plprev, Prprev, solverdata)